-6.3 Information technology
+6.3 Information and Operational Technology

 Information Technology (IT) and Operational Technology (OT) systems are crucial to the operation and management of network assets.
-This suite of technology systems supports a wide-ranging set of business functions including works planning, billing, works management, asset management, design, planning, and network operations.
+This suite of technology systems supports a wide-ranging set of business functions including customer service, works planning, billing, works management, asset management, design, planning, and network operations.